isharridho/isharridho/README.md

 Hello good people.

-This is a collection of data science projects that I've been working on.
+This is a collection of personal projects that I've been working on.
 The dataset is sourced from real datasets spread online or from various online training courses on the internet.
-This is also my learning path in exploring the world of data science.
-My goal is to try to complete at least 1 mini project / exercise every week to maintain my learning process.
+This is also my learning path in exploring the world of data .

 contact : https://www.linkedin.com/in/isharridho-pratama-313a69192/